jprouty/mint-amazon-tagger/README.md

 looking at each item's category from the Amazon Items report.
 Look at `category.py` to see which Amazon categories map to which Mint categories.

-!!!NEW!!!
 After running the tagger, if you are not happy with the category, simply change it!
 Next time you run the tagger, it will attempt to remember your past personalized category and apply it to future purchases of the same item.
 Caveats: this only works if item names match exactly. also, you must